dannyshmueli/openrouter-model-picker/README.md

 # OpenRouter Model Picker

+A React component that gives you an **in-app model selector** for the [OpenRouter API](https://openrouter.ai/docs/api-reference/list-available-models).
+Browse, filter, and select from 325+ AI models with real-time cost comparison and spec viewing - no more alt-tabbing during development.

-A third-party React component for browsing, filtering, and selecting AI models from the [OpenRouter API](https://openrouter.ai/docs/api-reference/list-available-models).
-This is an unofficial tool created by a user of OpenRouter's service - not affiliated with or endorsed by OpenRouter.
+*This is an unofficial tool created by a user of OpenRouter's service - not affiliated with or endorsed by OpenRouter.*

 [![npm version](https://badge.fury.io/js/openrouter-model-picker.svg)](https://badge.fury.io/js/openrouter-model-picker)